Peer-Assisted Learning (PAL) is a peer-led academic support program that consists of regularly-scheduled group study sessions in targeted courses.

+PAL is free and available to all students in participating courses who want to improve their course grades and understanding of course material.
 PAL sessions are facilitated by trained peer leaders who have previously taken and succeeded in the course they lead.
-PAL provides the opportunity to study course-related material in an organized, collaborative peer-learning environment.

 - A welcoming and inclusive environment.
-PAL provides an opportunity to meet your classmates and work together in a low-stakes, judgement-free environment where you don’t need to worry about making a mistake.
+PAL provides an opportunity to meet classmates and work together in a low-stakes, judgement-free environment where you don’t need to worry about making a mistake.

 - To actively participate.
-PAL sessions will include small group discussions and engaging activities to make content practice more fun.
+PAL sessions include small group discussions and engaging activities to make content practice more fun.

 - To use course materials.
 PAL Leaders may make specific references to lecture notes, textbooks and other course materials during sessions, and they may help you work effectively with your classmates.

 - Attend classes to keep up to date with the course material so that PAL sessions keep pace with what you are learning each week.

 - Do not help the instructor make decisions about the course or have access to student data or grades.

 - Receive extensive training on how to facilitate effective group study sessions.